OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 Suricata XDP code has been tested with 4.13.10 but 4.15 or later is necessary to have all features like the CPU redirect map.

-If yu are using an Intel netword card, you will need to stay with in tree kernel NIC drivers.
+If you are using an Intel netword card, you will need to stay with in tree kernel NIC drivers.
 The out of tree drivers do not contain the XDP support.

 Having a network card with support for RSS symmetric hashing is a good point or you will have to